 10840 Wilshire Blvd.
 Los Angeles, CA 90014 | map |

-Opened: 1972 as a triplex by General Cinema as the GCC Avco Center Cinemas.
-The building is on the south side of the street a block east of Westwood Blvd.
+Opened: May 24, 1972 as a triplex by General Cinema as the GCC Avco Center Cinemas.
+It's on the south side of the street a block east of Westwood Blvd.
+The theatre is part of a 12 story office building called Avco Center that was constructed for the conglomerate Avco.
+See more about them at the bottom of the page.
 Photo: Bill Counter - 2007

 Phone: 310-475-0711 Website: www.ipictheaters.com